-A copy of the approved 2013 Capital Budget is attached for information and use.
-The 2013 capital budget indicates authorized projects for 2013 and provides projections to the year 2018.
-A graph of the approved capital budget from 2009 to 2013 and a graph of the projections to the year 2018 is included below.
+A copy of the approved 2014 Capital Budget is attached for information and use.
+The 2014 capital budget indicates authorized projects for 2014 and provides projections to the year 2019.
+A graph of the approved capital budget from 2009 to 2014 and a graph of the projections to the year 2019 is included below.
 The graph shows the total capital budget by year and also the breakdown by 1) pipe projects; 2) facility projects; 3) AMI; and 4) other.

-The graph indicates a steady increase in the capital budget to the year 2013.
+The graph indicates a sharp increase in the capital budget to the year 2014.
 There is a significant increase in the projected budget in 2014 due to a backlog of projects resulting from the implementation of the AMI project.
-For the upcoming 2014 capital budget, this peak will be reduced to less than \$25 million to be in line with bonding, staff, and planning capacities.
-As we move forward, the projected annual capital budget will be in the \$22 to \$25 million range.
+Another significant reason for the sharp increase is capital projects tend to be for more than one year and funds are reallocated from previous years to pay for project completions.
+Projects started in 2013 and continuing into 2014 were reallocated therefore driving up the annual budget for 2014.
+The reallocation for 2014 from 2013 is over \$11 million.
+The "new" budget for 2014 is approximately \$27 million.

-The graph below illustrates the Utility dedication to increasing spending on pipeline and facility replacement and upgrades.
-A steady increase in pipeline budget throughout the projected planning period indicates an increase from just over \$8 million to over \$13 million per year in the 10 year period.
+The Utility is dedicated to increasing spending on pipeline and facility replacement and upgrades to maintain the infrastructure.
+Following a very sharp increase in the annual capital budget after the adoption of the Infrastructure Management Plan, the annual capital budget has leveled out around 2014 and is projected to remain in the \$25 to \$30 million range.
+A steady increase in pipeline renewal budget throughout the projected planning period indicates an increase from just over \$8 million to over \$13 million per year in the 10 year period.
 Facility spending is also showing a significant upward trend, moving from \$4 million to over \$15 million per year.